-Maximum Latency of CRLs
+3.8.6Maximum Latency of CRLs

 CRLs shall be published within 4 hours of generation.
 Each CRL shall be published no later than the time specified in the next Update field of the previously issued CRL for the same scope.

-Online Revocation/Status Checking Availability
+3.8.7Online Revocation/Status Checking Availability

-If on-line revocation/status checking is supported by an ACA, the latency of certificate status information distributed on-line by ACAs or their delegated status responders must meet or exceed the requirements for CRL issuance stated in 3.7.5.
+If on-line revocation/status checking is supported by an ACA, the latency of certificate status information distributed on-line by ACAs or their delegated status responders must meet or exceed the requirements for CRL issuance stated in 3.8.5.

-Special Requirements Related to Key Compromise
+3.8.8Special Requirements Related to Key Compromise

 For ACAs, when a CA certificate is revoked or subscriber certificate is revoked because of compromise, or suspected compromise, of a private key, a CRL must be issued as specified below: